 Here are more resources for choosing and planting your tree:

-We want this process to be as easy and smooth as possible and want each of you to receive your tree(s).
-If you are having trouble coordinating with a Block Captain or have any questions, comments, or concerns, please email email@example.com or call 985-705-7730.
+If you are having trouble coordinating with a Block Captain or have any questions, comments, or concerns, please email us or call 504 356 2073.